skylarkprojects/M5Stack/wifi/readme.md

 ## Installation

-Copy the entire 'wifi' file into your micropython main directory
+1) Copy the entire 'wifi' file into your micropython main directory

 ![image](https://user-images.githubusercontent.com/87293579/135570354-f6844b79-c8bf-41bc-8260-58e601badf4a.png)

+2) Update wifi/keys.py by inserting your wifi name and wifi password into the dispatch table between the "quote marks"

+3) Insert the following code into your 'boot.py' file in the main directory

+# --- START OF boot.py CODE ---
+# This file is executed on every boot (including wake-boot from deepsleep)

+from wifi import wifi

+def device_boot():
+    try:
+        wifi.connect()
+        print('wifi process executed')

+    except Exception as e:

+        print('boot.py failed')
+        print(e)

+device_boot()
+# --- END OF boot.py CODE ---
+# at the conclusion of device_boot(), the boot will run main()